 Leaking Water Heater is Dangerous – Safety Issues You Shouldn’t Ignore

 Is a leaking water heater dangerous?
-Yes, and it cannot be taken lightly, mainly if the water heater uses electricity.
+It cannot be taken lightly, mainly if the water heater uses electricity.
 Moreover, we don’t want any severe problems to happen.
 Therefore, it is crucial to identify a problem as early as possible.

 is a leaking water heater dangerous